tech4GT/image-sequencer/CONTRIBUTING.md

   }
 }
 ```
-The default loading spinner can be overriden with a custom progress object to draw progress on the CLI, following is a basic module format for the same
+The default loading spinner can be optionally overriden with a custom progress object to draw progress on the CLI, following is a basic module format for the same

 ```js
 module.exports = function ModuleName(options,UI) {